angular-schule/website-articles/blog/2020-01-everything-github/README.md

 But we don't want to stop here and trigger the deployment manually all the time.
 We want to make changes to the app and the deployment should be handled automatically for us.
 For this we want to use GitHub Actions.
-GitHub Actions is now available for all repsitories.
+GitHub Actions is now available for all repositories.
 So there is no need to register anymore, we can start right now! 🚀

 As with all CI/CD systems, we have to think about how to grant the necessary write permissions to our repo.